Is Your Truck Fleet Ready For The Winter Months?

 Constantly check the ignition and glow plugs to be sure they are clean and operating at peak performance.

 7. Prepare a Winter Driving Kit

-Every truck driver should always carry an emergency kit during the winter months.
-Recommended items to include: flashlights, blankets, extra clothing, first aid kit, and phone charger.
+Every truck driver should always carry an emergency kit with them during the winter months.
+Recommended items to include in this winter kit include flashlights, blankets, extra clothing, first aid kit, cell phone, and charger.

 8. Download FYX Driver App To Get Instant Help During Breakdowns

 Even best-prepared trucks may experience roadside failures.
 With the FYX Driver app, you will be able to get help, minimize your downtime and stay informed about your repair progress.
 FYX Driver app allows you to: